UniCare MedicareRx Rewards Part D

 Stand-alone Part D plans are available Statewide but insurance companies offering Part D plans can select which States where they make plans available.

 MedicareRx Rewards Part D plans are widely available.
-If available, you may find a MedicareRx Rewards plan a viable option.
+If available, you may find these plans a viable option.

 This article will review Part D plans available from UniCare and give you some insight as to which plan would be more suitable for specific situations.